Building the Azure Quantum machine

 To achieve a truly scalable quantum system, Microsoft creates the raw materials necessary to make topological quantum devices.
 Microsoft grows specialised nanowires that are used to make qubits and creates atomically thin conducting layers with exotic topological properties using integrated-circuit manufacturing techniques.

-Read the latest Microsoft Quantum research, news and blogs
+Read the latest Azure Quantum research, news, and blogs

 Get the latest quantum computer news, studies, interviews and webinars from Microsoft researchers.

 Read about how to build a quantum computer in the real world.

 Myth vs. reality: A practical perspective on quantum computing

 Join the Azure Quantum Network